ab7/api-boilerplate/readme.md

         docker-compose run --rm api poetry run autopep8 -v -a -r ./ --in-place

+## Running pre-commit hooks

+**Requires git version 2.9 or higher.
+Otherwise you must manually add the hooks in .git/hooks.**

+* Run the following command to turn on git hooks:

+        git config core.hooksPath git-hooks

+    The pre-commit runs autopep8, linter, and mypy type checker.
+These hooks can be turned on or off or additional hooks added in the `git-hooks` directory.

 ## Database setup

 **Note:** If you changed the database username, password or database name in `db_init.env` you will also need to update them in `docker-compose.yml` and `alembic.ini`.